Lightning-Universe/lightning-bolts/docs/source/introduction_guide.rst

 To contribute:

     1. Submit a pull request to Bolts (we will help you finish it!).
-2. We'll help you add tests.
+    2. We'll help you add `tests <https://github.com/PyTorchLightning/pytorch-lightning-bolts/tree/master/tests>`_.
-3. We'll help you refactor models to work on any device (GPU, TPU, CPU).
+    3. We'll help you refactor models to work on `(GPU, TPU, CPU). <https://www.youtube.com/watch?v=neuNEcN9FK4>`_.
     4. We'll help you remove bottlenecks in your model.
-5. We'll help you write up documentation.
+    5. We'll help you write up `documentation <https://pytorch-lightning-bolts.readthedocs.io/en/latest/convolutional.html#image-gpt>`_.
     6. We'll help you pretrain expensive models and host weights for you.
     7. We'll create proper attribution for you and link to your repo.
-7. Once all of this is ready, we will merge into bolts
+    8. Once all of this is ready, we will merge into bolts

 After your model or other contribution is in bolts, our team will make sure it maintains compatibility with the other components of the library!